The Football Medical Association has confirmed Chelsea team doctor Eva Carneiro’s lawyers will handle her case after she parted company with the club.

 The incident against Swansea saw head physiotherapist Jon Fearn also go onto the pitch and Mourinho said at the time: “I was unhappy with my medical staff.
 They were impulsive and naive.

 “Whether you are a kit man, doctor or secretary on the bench you have to understand the game.”

-Professional Footballers’ Association chief executive Gordon Taylor said the system — whereby referees and players judge whether to call doctors onto the pitch — worked well.
+Professional Footballers’ Association chief executive Gordon Taylor said the system – where referees and players judge whether to call doctors onto the pitch - worked well.

 He believes players’ health should not be put at risk if team doctors feel any reluctance to go on the field in the wake of Carneiro’s departure.

-Taylor said: “The health and safety of our members is of paramount importance and the need, when required, for prompt assessment and treatment is critical in ensuring this.
+Taylor told Press Association Sport: “The health and safety of our members is of paramount importance and the need, when required, for prompt assessment and treatment is critical in ensuring this.

 Chelsea said they could not comment on internal staffing matters.